reaf-tamu/WIREDAUV26-27/docs/references/cli-commands.md

 # ROS2 CLI reference

-A quick-lookup reference for the terminal commands you'll actually type while working on this project.
-For *why* topics/nodes/services exist conceptually, see the README's glossary; this doc is about the commands themselves.
+A quick-lookup reference for the terminal commands you'll type while working on this project.

 ## The general format